Super moist and melt-in-your-mouth banana pound cake served with a rich chocolate glaze and perfect for any cake event!

 Instructions

-- Preheat oven to 325F.
-Lightly grease and flour a 10-in fluted tube pan.
+- Preheat oven to 350F.
+Lightly grease and flour a 10-inch fluted tube pan.
 Set aside.

 Notes